gabibdods/CO2hI/README.md

 # ✈️ Plane Consumption Calculator — Estimating the Environmental Impact of Air Travel

 A full-stack web application built with Django, Python, and SQLite that calculates the estimated CO2 emissions of airplane flights based on aircraft type, route distance, cruise speed, and passenger load.
+This was my first large-scale project, testing the limits of my capabilities.
+Unfortunately, a lot of the files were corrupted due to faulty storage management, so only are left the lecture notes I take from taking a web development course using python and the django framework.

 ## 🔍 Problem Statement